 When you create an Information Flow connector between two elements, Enterprise Architect automatically prompts you to specify which Information Items or classifiers are conveyed on this flow.
-If you do not realize the Information Flow with its existing information items, you can change and/or add to the information items conveyed.
+If you do not realize the Information Flow with its existing information items immediately, you can change and/or add to the information items conveyed at a later time.
+The menu path helps you to return to an incomplete Information Flow, but the process steps apply to both new and unfinished flows.